irhamrzdy/irhamrzdy/README.md

 ### Hi there 👋

-I'm a Boy with Coding as Hobbies?
+I'm a Boy with Coding as hobbies?

 :rocket: Stack :
 - :yellow_heart: JavaScript